 Can I re-establish credit after filing bankruptcy?
 YES!!!!
 Bankruptcy is intended to give you a fresh start.
 After the completion of your bankruptcy case, it is not uncommon to receive new credit offers.
 However, we advise our clients to be prudent in choosing any credit after a bankruptcy.
 Creditors may seem anxious to lend you money, however many times high interest rates or other negative terms exist.
 These terms and rates will likely improve with time.

-Chapter 7 or Chapter 13?
+Chapter 7 Bankruptcy or Chapter 13 Bankruptcy?
 Many individuals file for bankruptcy relief under Chapter 7 or Chapter 13 of the U.S. Code.
 Which one you qualify for is a function of your household income, debts, prior bankruptcy filings, liquidation risks, and various other factors.
 It is estimated that over 80% of debtors in the metro Toledo area file under chapter 7.

 What types of debts will NOT be discharged?
 In a Chapter 7 bankruptcy case some of the following debts may be non-dischargeable: taxes, child support, alimony, recent cash advances, recent installment loans, student loans, criminal fines, traffic tickets, and more.
 Most governmental and court ordered obligations will not be dischargeable.

-What is Chapter 13?
+What is Chapter 13 Bankruptcy?
 This type of bankruptcy is essentially a debt repayment plan that allows you to combine your debts and repay them over a 3-5 year period.
-Chapter 13 debtors are able to retain their home and vehicle while they make regular monthly payments.
-Chapter 13 is also a great tool for those who want to keep their home, but have fallen substantially behind on their mortgage payments.
-Filing under chapter 13 can stop foreclosure lawsuits.
-Your France Law Group attorney will be happy to sit down with you and explain Chapter 13 in its entirety.
+Debtors who file a Chapter 13 bankruptcy are usually able to retain their home and vehicle while they make regular monthly payments.
+Chapter 13 bankruptcy is also a great tool for those who want to keep their home, but have fallen substantially behind on their mortgage payments.
+Filing Chapter 13 bankruptcy can stop foreclosure lawsuits.
+Your France Law Group attorney will be happy to sit down with you and explain the Chapter 13 bankruptcy process in its entirety.

 What is the credit counseling requirement?
 Congress has mandated that all bankruptcy debtors successfully complete two credit counseling courses prior to the discharge of their bankruptcy case.
 This requirement is intended to assist the debtor in maintaining financial success after a bankruptcy.
 These courses are offered both online and via telephone.
 Most debtors will be required to pay a nominal fee (estimated $5 to $40 per course).
 In some cases, debtors may receive a fee waiver.
 Click on our Bankruptcy Ohio Client Resources link to locate a credit counseling agency which meets your needs.
 Your France Law Group attorney will refer you to affordable credit counselors.